Of related interest

 - Professional officials registered elsewhere but working in the OVR

 Background screens are valid for 2 seasons.
-Coaches who turn 18 during the season must be screened immediately on turning 18.
+Coaches who turn 18 during the season must be screened within 30 days of turning 18.

 Out-of-region officials who work OVR juniors' events must complete background screening prior to working OVR events.
 Background screening takes approximately one week (but may run longer), so plan accordingly.
 If an out-of-region official's background screening is not completed before the date of his or her assignment, he or she may not work in the OVR.